Displaying Application Status

 - Ingress

-- PersistentVolumeClaims
+- PersistentVolumeClaims (PVC)

 You can target resources of the supported types that are deployed in any of the following ways:

-- Deployed directly by the Replicated app manager.
+- Deployed by KOTS.

 Status informers are in the format [namespace/]type/name